Datacenter vs Residential vs ISP Proxies: A Comparison

 - Big proxy pool – major providers have millions of IPs under their belt, so you can make a huge number of requests without encountering the same IP twice.
 This translates into two further benefits:

 - Many locations – those IPs are usually spread throughout the world.
-There are some dominant countries that take the lion’s share, but you can find proxies in the most exotic locations.
+There are some dominant countries that take the lion’s share, but you can find proxies pretty much anywhere.

 - High subnet diversity – another natural benefit is that residential IPs rarely share a subnet.
 So, you don’t have to worry about accidentally blocking a range of IP addresses at once.